The Russian Government Hacking IoT Devices… Again

 A recent Forbes article reports that the Russian Federal Security Service (FSB), is using an external contractor to develop exploits and attack tools that target IoT (Internet of Things) devices such as NVRs (network video recorders) and internet protocol (IP) cameras.

 IoT devices are becoming exponentially popular, and have been on the security spotlight many times due to their inherent insecurity, which exposes them to various cyber risks.
 Does this new report come as a surprise to anyone?
-Given the mass, attractiveness and low security of IoT devices, it’s only obvious that actors such as the Russian government would target them.
+Given the mass, attractiveness and low security of IoT devices, it’s only obvious that actors such as the Russian government and Russian APT groups would target them.

 What Do Cyber Attackers Look For In IoT Devices?